Also known as

+Haemanthus albiflos is a bulbous, evergreen perennial plant from the Amaryllidaceae family.
+It is commonly known by the names White Paintbrush and White Blood Lily, amongst others.
+This species produces shaving brush-like flowers which are greenish-white and produced in the summer.
+The large paired leaves are evergreen and leathery with fine hairs along their edge, The plant will grow to a height of 30cm.
 This is a fascinating species as it has large handsome, thick leaves with an unusual flower in the shape of a large paintbrush and red berries as fruit.
-This species is an endemic species to Southern Africa with its long flowering season makes this species a must have in any temperate garden.
-As it is easy to grow and does not mind neglect this plant is perfect for any amateur gardener to plant.
+This species is an endemic plant to Southern Africa.
+With its long flowering season makes this species a must-have in any temperate garden.
+As it is easy to grow and does not mind neglect, this plant is perfect for any amateur gardener to plant.
+Grow in dappled, bright light, this plant takes some time to establish.
+The bulbs should be partially buried, with their tops exposed to allow the roots to spread across the ground surface.
+Plant in well-draining, airy soil for best results.
+It may be grown in a container and suits growing indoors as a houseplant.

 A good indicator to harvest your Haemanthus seeds is when they are red, soft and ripe.